-Separate from our work on academic department websites, we host and build websites for many other kinds of A&S units and projects.
-Collectively, we refer to these as sub-units, programs, and projects, or SUPPs.
+Separate from our work on department websites, we host and build websites for many other A&S units and projects.
+We refer to these as sub-units, programs, and projects (SUPPs).

-SUPPs include a wide range of non-department entities, including the following:
+The SUPPs track includes a wide range of projects:

 - service centers and institutes